 Globalisation and the expansion of international trade have led to a considerable expansion of the scope of commercial matters which are capable of settlement by arbitration.
-This development notwithstanding, the concept of arbitrability remains a controversial but an important subject.
-The international impact and dynamics of arbitrability has made it an important subject for discussion in international commercial arbitration.1 The concept has the potential to affect the validity of an arbitration agreement, strip an arbitrator of jurisdiction to determine a matter in spite of party agreement or derail enforcement of an award.2 It is therefore not surprising that after years of
+This development notwithstanding, the concept of arbitrability remains an important one.
+The international impact and dynamics of arbitrability has made it an important subject for discussion in international commercial arbitration.
+The concept has the potential to affect the validity of an arbitration agreement, strip an arbitrator of jurisdiction to determine a matter in spite of party agreement or derail enforcement of an award.
+It is therefore not surprising that after years of scholarly work on the subject, there are still concerns with the concept of arbitrability.